JessRudder/pretrained-image-classifier/NOTES.md

   - adjust results dict to indicate whether labels indicate image is 'of-a-dog'

 # 15 - Project Workspace: Adjusting Results
+Implemented solution

 # 16 - Calculating Results
+Calculate the results of a run and put the statistics in a results statistics dictionary
+  - we'll be creating the dictionary in the method so make sure we return it
+  - statistics name will be key and value will be the numeric value for that stat
+  - checks number of images, number of dog images, number of not-a dog images
+  - checks percentages of correctly classified dog images, correctly classified not a dog images and correctly classified breeds of dog images

 # 17 - Project Workspace: Calculating Results
+Implemented code

 # 18 - Printing Results